-Arguable the safest harbour on the west coast, Scotland is a popular destination for boaters starting their Scottish adventures.
+Arguably the safest harbour on the west coast, Troon is a popular destination for boaters starting their Scottish adventures.
 The large harbour walls protect the marina from all wind directions, with fuel and boatyard facilities on-hand.
-The town is well-known for it’s stunning beaches, pretty esplanade and championship links golf courses in the world.
+The town is well-known for it’s stunning beaches, pretty esplanade and championship links golf courses.
 The town also has some of the freshest fish restaurants on offer, or you can wind down with drinks on the terrace at Scotts restaurant overlooking the marina.

 7. Isle of Gigha and Jura

 Ok, we'll admit that Gigha and Jura aren't technically in the Firth of Clyde!
 But if you’ve got the luxury of taking a longer trip then they are well worth a visit - so why not continue your trip round the Mull of Kintyre to these beautiful islands, before joining the western end of the Crinan Canal.
 These remote parts of the North Channel offer some of the most stunning sailing opportunities.
 Visitor moorings are rarer in these regions, but you’ll find several sheltered anchorages including Craighouse on Jura where the popular Jura distillery can be found.